edwinndungu2/react-hooks-state-events-mini-project/README.md

 down to the components that need it as props.

 Run `npm install` and `npm start`, then check out the starter code in the browser.
-You'll see a console message with the `TASK` and `CATEGORY` data you'll need to pass down from `App`.
+You'll see a console message with the `TASK` and `CATEGORY` data you'lln need to pass down from `App`.

 ### TaskList